 6. Slade Castle

 The castle in Slade Village is an unexpected treasure.
-It’s construction began in the 15th century by the Anglo-Norman Laffan family as a 4 story tower, followed by the construction of a 2 story hall to the North of the tower.
+Its construction began in the 15th century by the Anglo-Norman Laffan family as a 4 story tower, followed by the construction of a 2 story hall to the North of the tower.

-The castle consists of a main living room with a fireplace and garderobe (toilet); an entrance protected by a murder hole from which hot liquid or objects can be dropped onto unwanted guests; a vaulted ground floor most likely used as a warehouse and separate chambers likely used for sleeping quarters.
+The castle consists of the main living room with a fireplace and garderobe (toilet); an entrance protected by a murder hole from which hot liquid or objects can be dropped onto unwanted guests; a vaulted ground floor most likely used as a warehouse and separate chambers likely used for sleeping quarters.

 7. Dollar Bay